Description of a recent members-only Crocker virtual exhibition opening featuring the three newest exhibitions at the venerable art museum.

-Associate Curator Christie Hajela presented on the Todd Schorr: Atomic Cocktail exhibit which was organized by the Virginia Museum of Contemporary Art, Virginia Beach.
+In conclusion, Associate Curator Christie Hajela presented on the Todd Schorr: Atomic Cocktail exhibit.
+The exhibit was organized by the Virginia Museum of Contemporary Art, Virginia Beach.

 The exhibit features over 20 works of the Los Angeles-based artist in a one-person show.
 He is an early member of the Lowbrow or Pop Surrealist movement.

-I immediately recognized his signature style when I saw his artworks in the current exhibition.
-He had exhibited previously at the Crocker – a huge painting of the abominable snowman in the 2017 exhibition Turn the Page: The First Ten Years of Hi-Fructose.
+Schorr had exhibited previously at the Crocker – a huge painting of the abominable snowman in the 2017 exhibition Turn the Page: The First Ten Years of Hi-Fructose.
+As a result, I immediately recognized his signature style when I saw his artworks in the current exhibition.

 Todd Schorr: Atomic Cocktail is scheduled to close on October 11, 2020.
 Date subject to change.

-Chances are you have some time on your hands as many non-virtual opportunities for entertainment are unavailable due to the COVID-19 pandemic.
+Have some time on your hands?
 Why not check out the three exhibitions – you may be glad you did!